Charity scams: 9 tips to help avoid fakes

 Remember to stay alert in times of crisis

 It’s always important to watch for these fake charity scams.
-But in times of a crisis, such as during the COVID-19 pandemic, when people have an increased desire to want to help by giving, it’s even more important to be alert.
+But in times of a crisis, when people have an increased desire to want to help by giving, it’s even more important to be alert.
 You can bet that scammers are already trying to trick people into giving their dollars or personal information to fraudulent charities.

 To help avoid becoming a victim, do your research before giving to any charity and be on the lookout for some of these red flags of fraud.